frost-beta/node-mlx/README.md

   `array.itemPut_` methods instead (the `_` suffix means inplace operation).
 * `delete array` does nothing, you must wait for garbage collection to get the array's memory freed.
+* The `Module` instances can not be used as functions, the `forward` method must be used instead.

 ### Unimplemented features